garrison0/raymarchingfundamentals/docs/intro.md

 Imagine shooting a ray out from your eyes towards each pixel on your computer screen.
 Your mind "renders" this pixel as a color.
 Now imagine that your computer screen is transparent.
 Each ray continues through your screen until it intersects with whatever object lies behind the screen.
 The color your mind "renders" this new "pixel" as is going to depend on:

 - The position of intersection: is the object in fog, or in a shadow?
-- The kind of material the object is made of: is the object metallic and shiny, or soft and diffuse?
+- The object's material: is the object metallic and shiny, or soft and diffuse?
 - The kind of light source in the scene: is the light an overhead light, or more like a flashlight?
 - The angle between the object's surface and the viewer: is the ray grazing the surface, or hitting the surface head-on?